chandron/IMBB-rnaseq-workshop-1day/github-basics.md

 # GitHub Basics
 ## IMBB Data Analysis Course

 This page explains just enough about GitHub to navigate the course repositories.
-You do not need to create an account or learn to code with Git.

 ---